zurdala/zurdala.github.io/content/blog/random-thoughts-1.md

 +++
-title = "Random Thoughts 1 - On finding an open source projects to contribute to" date = "2025-02-21T10:03:04+01:00"
+title = "Random Thoughts: On finding an open source projects to contribute to" date = "2025-02-21T10:03:04+01:00"

 #